TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/README.md

 5. Create a proxy.conf to proxy all requests when running `ng serve` for `/api` against
    our in container todo-api under `http://api:3000` & add it to our angular.json
 6. Add a Dockerfile & then add the service to our docker-compose file
-7. Fix the start script in the angular package.json to run inside a container to `"start": "ng serve --host=0.0.0.0 --port 4200"`
+7. Fix the start script in the angular package.json to run inside a container to `"start": "ng serve --host=0.0.0.0 --port 4200 --poll 2000"`
    Explanation: https://stackoverflow.com/questions/46778868/ng-serve-not-working-in-docker-container
-   Other solution could be to use for ex. nginx
+   The "--poll 2000" is needed to get hot reload working Other solution could be to use for ex. nginx

 ### [Video 3] NestJS User Api (Register and Login)